MajeurTest/majeurtest/README.md

  - GDFR Rates (Discord Bot that displays GDFR rates)

 Project in Progress :
+ - A Discord Bot for Tygore
+ - A discord bot for LP44 esteem points
- - A website about a game
+ - A website about the game "Le Compte est Bon"
  - A Sudoku-Helper website
- - A website for selling model trains
- - GDFR Website
+ - GDFR Full Website
  - LG Discord Bot (update from the unnn LGBot)

 <!--